chelseybeck/airflow-dbt/README.md

-# Analytics Pipeline | dbt, Airflow, and Bigquery
+# Scheduling dbt jobs with Apache Airflow

-Demo for running an analytics pipeline locally using Apache Airflow, dbt, and BigQuery (BQ)
+Demo for running an analytics pipeline locally using Apache Airflow to schedule and run dbt jobs.

-We're using Google Cloud Platform (GCP) and BQ for the purposes of this demo, but if you're familiar with another public cloud or warehouse, you can substitute where applicable (i.e. `dbt-bigquery` -> `dbt-snowflake`)
+We're using Google Cloud Platform (GCP) and BigQuery as a data warehouse for the purposes of this demo, but if you're familiar with another public cloud or warehouse, you can substitute where applicable (i.e. `dbt-bigquery` -> `dbt-snowflake`).

 dbt models can be found in the [analytics](/analytics) directory.
-Add `.sql` and `.yml` files there to create tables or views in the warehouse using this pipeline
+Add `.sql` and `.yml` files as shown in the [models](/analytics/models) directory to create tables or views in the warehouse using this pipeline.

 The below instructions will walk you through deploying Airflow in a local Docker container.
 This was chosen for easy setup and development, but a cloud hosted Airflow instance is necessary for a production-level solution.
-Each major public cloud provider supports Airflow hosting
+Each major public cloud provider supports Airflow hosting.

 ## Getting Started